hchiam/learning-travis/README.md

 Just one of the things I'm learning. https://github.com/hchiam/learning

 This is a minimal example for getting Travis CI to work on a GitHub repo.
 I chose the [Tape](https://en.wikipedia.org/wiki/Tape_(JavaScript_testing_framework)) framework for testing JavaScript.
 I like the [minimal setup](https://raygun.com/blog/javascript-unit-testing-frameworks/), especially for my learning purposes.
+You might also like [an example setup to run Selenium on Travis CI](https://github.com/hchiam/selenium-travis).

 [![Build Status](https://travis-ci.org/hchiam/travistest.svg?branch=master)](https://travis-ci.org/hchiam/travistest)